BorScho/Cassava_Pytorch/README.md

 for the label of the image from which the patch is taken, because some of it's content is added to the synthetic picture.

-The drawback of cutting out and pasting a patch from one image into another might be, that the randomly generated patch does not contain any valuable information about the label (like e.g. only contains parts of the background) and when patched into the other picture might even cover the area where almost all classifying information of this picture was located - if we for example have a picture with a cat on a lawn and another with a dog on a lawn, we might after patching end up with a picture of a lawn - no cat, no dog.
+The drawback of cutting out and pasting a patch from one image into another might be, that the randomly generated patch does not contain any valuable information about the label (like e.g. only contains parts of the background) and when patched into the other picture might even cover the area where almost all classifying information of this picture was located - if we for example have a picture with a cat on a lawn and another with a dog on a lawn, we may, after patching, end up with a picture of a lawn - no cat, no dog.
 Nevertheless the image will have a synthetic label indicating some percentage of a dog and some percentage of a cat in the picture.

 ### Reducing label-noise by snapmix